Oswine of Deira: Life

 Oswine succeeded King Oswald of Northumbria, probably around the year 644, after Oswald's death at the Battle of Maserfield.
 Oswine was the son of Osric.
 His succession, perhaps the choice of the people of Deira, split the Kingdom of Northumbria.
 Oswiu was the successor of Bernicia to the north.

 After seven years of peaceful rule, Oswiu declared war on Oswine.
 Oswine refused to engage in battle, instead retreating to Gilling and the home of his friend, Earl Humwald.
 Humwald betrayed Oswine, delivering him to Oswiu's soldiers by whom Oswine was put to death, probably at Diddersley Hill in North Yorkshire.

-Bede described the death of King Oswine in 651 and wrote about a place called "Wilfaresdun, that is, Wilfar's Hill, which is almost ten miles distant from the village called Cataract towards the north-west.
-He himself [King Oswin], with only one trusty soldier, whose name was Tonhere, withdrew and lay concealed in the house of Earl Hunwald, whom he imagined to be his most assured friend.
-But, alas! it was otherwise; for the earl betrayed him, and Oswy, in a detestable manner, by the hands of his commander, Ethilwin, slew him..."
-In the text given to us by Bede:
+Bede recounted the death of King Oswine in 651 and mentioned a place called "Wilfaresdun," which he explained to mean "Wilfar's Hill".
+According to Bede, this location was located approximately ten miles away from the village called Cataract, towards the northwest.
+King Oswin sought refuge in the house of Earl Hunwald, whom he believed to be his loyal friend, along with only one trusted soldier named Tonhere.
+However, Earl Hunwald betrayed him, and King Oswin was ultimately killed by Ethilwin, Oswy's commander, in a treacherous manner" Bede provides us with the following account of the events:

 Understanding this to describe a prominent hill located ten Roman miles (i.e. about 9 imperial miles along the old Roman road) northwest of Catterick, then we are left with one possible location for Wilfar's Hill: Diddersley Hill.